-- 6) The strategies and plans must be developed with a formal process of engagement across all stakeholders, political, public sector, business, interest groups, community groups etc. The other lbodies should also be included to ensure that the strategy and plans have cross-jurisdictional alignment and interconnectedness. - 7) The plans will have consistent assessment components (objectives) formed around productivity, livability, and sustainability (including integrated land-use) that can be reported and measured against.
+- 5) Building Queensland must be responsible for developing: - o Long-term infrastructure strategies, and - Shorter-term plans to underpin and deliver against the aims of the strategy. - 6) The strategies and plans will be developed with a formal process of engagement across all stakeholders, political, public sector, business, interest groups, community groups etc. The other lbodies should also be included to ensure that the strategy and plans have cross-jurisdictional alignment and interconnectedness. - 7) The plans will have consistent assessment components (objectives) formed around productivity, livability, and sustainability (including integrated land-use) that can be reported and measured against.